Criminal Justice Act 1993

-The Criminal Justice Act 1993 (c 36) is a United Kingdom Act of Parliament that set out new rules regarding drug trafficking, proceeds and profit of crime, financing of terrorism and insider dealing.
+The Criminal Justice Act 1993 (c.
+36) is a United Kingdom act of Parliament that set out new rules regarding drug trafficking, proceeds and profit of crime, financing of terrorism and insider dealing.

 Overview

 Section 52 creates an offence of insider dealing, or using private information to trade in shares or securities when the same information is not yet available to the public.
+It outlines offenses related to drug trafficking, including penalties for those who profit from illegal drug activities as well as established measures for the confiscation of assets derived from drug-related crimes.